Asylumrunner/Maskmaker/README.md

 ```

 ### Valid Markov Chains
+To understand the fundamentals of what a Markov Chain is and how it works, the (Brilliant)[https://brilliant.org/wiki/markov-chains/] page on them is an excellent introduction.
+The rest of this section is written assuming you understand the concept of a Markov Chain.

+For the purposes of this API, a valid Markov Chain is a 27 by 26 array of arrays, the axes representing the letters of the alphabet.
+The prior states list is one longer than the list of future states to account for the Starting State, representing the probability of a given letter being the first letter of a name.

+For any given cell in the Markov Chain `chain[x][y]`, the value of the cell is the probability of the letter represented by index y following the letter represented by index [x].
+So, for example:

+* `chain[0][0]` is the probability of the first letter of a word being A
+* `chain[1][0]` is the probability of an A being followed by another A
+* `chain[17][20]` is the probability of a Q being followed by a U

+Because of the existence of the Starting State, it should be noted that the index-to-letter mapping varies by 1 between the priors and the future state.

+Because these cells contain probabilities, the sum of all values in a column should sum to 1 (it actually can be more than 1, the code will automatically clamp the last value in the column to whatever value makes it sum to 1).

 ## Additional Scope
 While programmatic handling of the Markov Chain objects is simple, manually using the Markov Chain endpoints is kind of a pain.
 As both a potential for further learning and to increase usability, I think it would be useful to be able to store those chains in a database.
 Then, when I want to use a Markov Chain to generate names, I can simply provide a database key as an argument to the API and have it withdraw it manually.
 This has a few key advantages: